octo-technology/OpenTezos/docs/ligo/examples.md

 ## Sandboxed mode

-This part will explain to you how to run a ‘localhost-only’ instance of a Tezos network.
+This part will explain to you how to run a 'localhost-only' instance of a Tezos network.

 ### Run a sandboxed node